 Counsel for Mr. Mott submitted that on August 8, 2000 Price Waterhouse Coopers Inc. was appointed Receiver over the company (the "receiver") and terminated all employment contracts and took control of the company.
 It is submitted that the directors should not be held responsible for failures to pay payroll, which were not within their control.
 The directors were prevented from running the company by the receivers and from meeting the Company's payroll commitments after August 8, 2000.
 It is submitted that there is an error in the inclusion of vacation pay in the calculation of wages owing.
 It is requested that if the Determination is upheld, the effect of the Determination be suspended pending the sale of corporate assets.
-It is alleged that the company owns properties in the range of \$48 million.
+It is alleged that the company was \$26.4 million at the time receiver closed the operations.